rtmigo/prefnotifiers_flutter/README.md

 :warning: If your code still doesn't support sound null safety, then you probably have an older version of the library (< 1.0.0).
-There is no `SharedPref` in the older version.
+There is no `SharedPref` in the older versions.
 Just create object like this:

 ``` dart
 final param = PrefItem<int>(SharedPrefsStorage(), "TheParameter");